Dark Fantasy

 shaped by the world

-Creatures in dark fantasy are most compelling when they arise naturally from the world’s history and metaphysics rather than existing as isolated threats.
-In my books, many beings are tied to the long memory of earlier ages: some carry traces of angelic influence or the fading legacies of the Nephilim; others are shaped by the plagues that scarred entire eras or by the instability of the Spectrum of Existence itself.
-The undead, spectral distortions, and other manifestations are not random horrors — they are the lingering consequences of ancient mistakes, failed magic, and the pressures exerted by forces that lie beyond mortal understanding.
-Their presence reinforces the idea that the world is still reacting to what has been done to it, and that every creature, no matter how monstrous, has roots in the deeper story.
+Creatures in dark fantasy are most compelling when they arise naturally from the world’s history and metaphysics rather than existing as isolated beings.
+In my books, many are tied to the past in some way: there are those who carry traces of angelic influence or the fading legacies of the Nephilim; others are shaped by the plagues that scarred entire eras or by the instability of the Spectrum of Existence itself.
+The undead, spectral distortions, and other manifestations are not random horrors, but are the lingering ramifications of magical screwups, wrong choices, and the power exerted by forces beyond mortal understanding.
+Their presence reinforces the idea that the world is still reacting to what has been done to it, and that every being, no matter how monstrous, has roots in the deeper story.

 cosmology & the shape of reality